Courses

 Students carry out a group preservation project in a local community, from inception and problem formulation through completion.
 Guided carefully by a faculty team, students will conduct research, interact with communities, perform analyses, and propose solutions for an issue or problem of direct relevance to a local community and client group.

-HISP 655 - American Vernacular Architecture and Documentation (4 Credits)
+HISP655 American Vernacular Architecture (4 Credits)

-HISP 660 - Internship in Historic Preservation (1 - 3 Credits)
+HISP660 Internship in Historic Preservation (3 Credits)

 Students will secure a summer internship with an organization engaged in historic preservation work (this can be a public agency, nonprofit, or private firm).
-The student will formulate a plan of work and a series of pedagogical goals to satisfy both the practical needs of the project and the academic requirements for the course.
+The students will formulate a plan of work and a series of pedagogical goals to satisfy both the practical needs of the project and the academic requirements for the course.

-HISP 670 - Conservation of Historic Places: Historic Materials, Building Systems, and Conservation (3 Credits)
+HISP670 Conservation of Historic Places: Historic Materials, Building Systems, and Conservation (3 Credits)

-This course introduces students to the analysis of historic buildings, building systems and materials.
+Introduces students to the analysis of historic buildings, building systems and materials.
 The overall emphasis is on assessing the condition of a building and its parts, and formulating a preservation strategy based on it.
 Conservation methods will be discussed through the introduction of philosophies and specific techniques.

 HISP678 Fieldwork in Historic Preservation (3 Credits)